larromba/EasyLife/README.md

 * Delete - deletes an item
 * Done - marks item as done
 * Later - if the item is non-recurring, the date is deleted.
 If the item is recurring, it's rescheduled to the next date
 * Split (recurring items only) - Recurring items can be split in two.
-The original original item is rescheduled to the next date, and an independant copy is kept in the current section.
+The original original item is rescheduled to the next date, and an independent copy is kept in the current section.
 This allows you to reschedule a recurring item without affecting the original recurring date.

 General:
 * Items can block the progress of other items.
 Blocking items must be done before blocked items.
 Their blocking status is represented by:
     - a red indicator: the item is blocked by something
     - a grey indicator: the item is blocking something else
     - a red + grey indicator: the item is both blocked by something and blocking something else
-* Long pressing missed items brings up useful shortcuts!
+* Long pressing missed items brings up useful shortcuts
+* Triple tapping the plan view puts the app into 'holiday mode'

 ## Licence
 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)